Construction Update

 We will make every effort to minimise the impact of these essential works on the local community and the environment.
 However, during construction you may notice:

-- noise from construction activity
+• Noise from construction activity

-- increased truck movements
+• Increased truck movements

-- some odour as stockpiled sediment dries out
+• Some odour as stockpiled sediment dries out

 Working hours

-We anticipate that the majority of the works will be completed during standard construction hours of Monday to Friday, between 7am and 6pm, and Saturdays from 7am to 1pm.
+The majority of the works will be completed during standard construction hours of Monday to Friday, between 7am and 6pm, and Saturdays from 7am to 1pm.

 We do not anticipate any impact on your water or sewerage services during these works.